-Nominate a Business for the 2022 Breastfeeding-Friendly Workplace Award presented by the San Diego County Breastfeeding Coalition.
-Awardees will be celebrated at our largest event of the year, Liquid Gold Gala on October 23, 2022 at the Southwestern Yacht Club.
+Nominate a Business for the 2023 Breastfeeding-Friendly Workplace Award presented by the San Diego County Breastfeeding Coalition.
+Awardees will be celebrated at our largest event of the year, Liquid Gold Gala!
+More details coming soon!

 Resources for Employees and Employers

 The resources below can help both employers and employees support and promote lactation accommodation in the workplace.
 To develop a comprehensive program it is key to include a written policy, system for communication, environmental changes, along with resources and education for staff.
 Worksites who offer lactation accommodation can realize health care cost savings, decreased absenteeism and turnover and more productive, satisfied, and loyal employees.

 This new resource, available in English and Spanish, will help breastfeeding, chestfeeding, and pumping workers make a plan for returning to work.
 It explains legal protections—including new protections workers have under the federal PUMP Act and will soon have under the Pregnant Workers Fairness Act—and offers practical tips for how workers can talk to their boss about their lactation needs.
 Keep an eye out for our updated state-specific guides in the coming months.

 Resources for Schools

 - Steps for Working and Breastfeeding at School